• Skip to primary navigation

 Recipe FAQ

-Can I use another sort of meat?
+Can I use another sort of meat for Asian meatballs?

 Sure.
 Use the same amount of ground chicken, ground pork, or ground beef.